ReidBix/cs3240-f15-team19/README.md

 7.

 #TODO
+1. Public/Private Key Encryption Checks
-4. Owners of Folders ->  rename, delete, edit existing report NOT SM user
+4. Owners of Folders ->  rename, delete NOT SM user
 5. Search -> Fix the shit out of it (Big)
 6. FDA -> Fix to new report style
 7. Security -> Hash for verifying integrity of report